-When the temperature rises above 30C, and we see our dog panting or our cat grooming to relieve himself from the heat, it is tempting to give him a hand with a shaver.
-After all, it is only logical to think that an animal will not suffer from the heat as much if you relieve him from his fur coat.
+When the temperature rises above 30°C and we see our dog panting or our cat grooming to relieve itself from the heat, it is tempting to give it a hand with a shaver.
+After all, it is only logical to think that an animal will not suffer from the heat as much if you relieve it from its fur coat.

 It is logical to all experts of anthropomorphism, who like to think that animals live (or sweat) as we do.
 But they don’t.